Medical Marijuana: Fact vs Fiction

-Owners of the commercial establishments selling marijuana across the nation, after starting in Colorado, say that they’ve already generated a combined total of roughly $5.4 Billion in sales since it became legal for adults to purchase and use marijuana for recreational reasons on January 1, 2014.
+Owners of the commercial establishments selling marijuana across the nation, after starting in Colorado, say that they’ve already generated a combined total of roughly $5.4 Billion in sales since it became legal for adults to purchase and use marijuana for recreational reasons.
 The main reason shoppers give for buying it: “medical reasons.”